Nutricatch/nutricatch-backend/README.md

 Return {message: string, access_token: string}
 ```

-For registration, the email must be unique and the password length must be above 6 characters.
+For registration, the email must be unique and the password length must be equal or above 6 characters.

 ```